Documentation of Audiology Services

 • Understandable (to a variety of readers)

-• Error free (legal document)
+• Error free (as a legal document)

 Medical Necessity